 Further tests of the efficacy of chloroplast targeting of rpfF implants were preformed by evaluating DSF production in transgenic Moneymaker tomato.
 Substantial levels of DSF could be detected in the chloroplast-targeted tomato and sufficient amounts of DSF were present to alter the behavior of Xanthomonas campestris pv. vesicatoria (Xcv) that was inoculated onto leaves.
 While an average of 323 lesions formed when Xcv was inoculated onto normal tomato, 570 lesions formed per leaf on the DSF-producing plants, a finding expected if DSF was present since virulence of Xcv is enhanced by DSF.
 We have also initiated transformation of grapes with a chloroplast targeted rpfF construct.
-We expect to receive the transformed plants by December, 2008l, and then will grow them to larger sizes, make green cuttings to produce enough plants for pathogenicity testing by mid-2009.
 Although RpfB is not required for DSF synthesis in Xf, it presumably aids in DSF synthesis by encoding long chain fatty acyl CoA ligase which might increase availably of the appropriate substrates for DSF synthesis by RpfF.
 We expected that co-expression of RpfB and RpfF in the chloroplast will further enhance the DSF levels in plants.
 We have produced transgenic Arabidopsis plants with such a construct and find evidence of high levels of DSF production.
 Pathogenicity assays with the rpfF mutant of Xcc indicated that the transgenic plants can complement the virulence of the non pathogenic rpfF mutant of Xcc (Table 2).
 Importantly, transgenic plants expressing both rpfB and rpfF were more susceptible to the rpfF mutant of Xcc, indicating enhanced DSF levels.
 Given this evidence of enhanced DSF production in transgenic Arabidopsis, and recent results with similarly-transformed tomato.
-Transgenic grapes harboring these constructs were recently completed at UC-Davis and the plants are being propagated at Berkeley to enable sub-cloning of enough palnts for disease assays and for grafting experiments.

 Table 2.
-Disease severity from topical applicationof bacteria varying in DSF production to Arabidopsis.
-Bacteriawere inoculated on different Arabidopsis genotypestransformed with rpfF or with both-rpfB and rpfF
+Disease severity from topical application of bacteria varying in DSF production to Arabidopsis.
+Bacteria were inoculated on different Arabidopsis genotypes transformed with rpfF or with both-rpfB and rpfF